IBM-Bluemix-Docs/mass-data-migration/copy-data-smb.md

 You can copy data onto a {{site.data.keyword.mdms_full}} device by using the Server Message Block (SMB) protocol.

-The device arrives pre-configured with your IP address, user name, locked storage pool, and SMB share.
+The device arrives pre-configured with your IP address, user name, locked storage pool, and a SMB share.

 ## Mounting the SMB share on your source server
 {: #mount-smb-share}